KubeRocketCI/docs/docs/operator-guide/advanced-installation/custom-certificates.md

       kubectl delete -n "${ns}" pod "${pod_name}" --force --grace-period=0
       ```

     </details>

     Before using the `copy_certs.sh` script, keep in mind the following:

-   - assign actual values to the variables `ns` and `ca_file`;
+    * assign actual values to the variables `ns` and `ca_file`;
-   - the script collects all the images from the `jenkins-slaves` ConfigMap and uses the image of
+    * the script collects all the images from the `jenkins-slaves` ConfigMap and uses the image of
       the `maven-java8` agent as the base image of the temporary pod to get the keystore files;
-   - custom certificate is imported using the `keytool` application;
+    * custom certificate is imported using the `keytool` application;
-   - the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` and `jenkins-agent-etc-ssl-certs-java-cacerts` secrets will be created
-    in the EDP namespace.
+    * the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` and `jenkins-agent-etc-ssl-certs-java-cacerts` secrets will be created in the `edp` namespace.

 2. Run the `copy_certs.sh` script from the previous point after the requirements are met.